saifsayyad/Cycle_pricing/README.md

 It uses 10 ``Threads`` to perform the operation and a blocking ``Queue``

 This application also supports the configuration of Price for each part according to bill date.
-[Click here](#Price) to see how
+[Click here](#Price) to see how.

 ## Arguments

-This application support following commands
+The application supports following commands.
 * ``--configfile [json file path]``
 * ``--availableparts``